NegDL: Privacy-Preserving Deep Learning Based on Negative Database: Introduction

-\begin{itemize} \item We propose to use sketches instead of negative databases to enhance the efficiency, and we propose a model for calculating activation functions based on sketches. \end{itemize}
+\begin{itemize} \item The sketches instead of negative databases are used to enhance the efficiency, and a model for calculating activation functions based on sketches has been proposed. \end{itemize}

-\begin{itemize} \item We conduct several experiments on three datasets: MNIST [1], CIFAR-10 [2] and Breast Cancer [3], and the accuracy of the proposed method reaches 99.25\%, 90.97\%, and 98.41\%, respectively, which demonstrates that the proposed method could effectively protect data privacy while maintaining most of the performance of deep learning models. \end{itemize}
+\begin{itemize} \item Several experiments have been conducted on two datasets: MNIST [5], CIFAR-10 [6], and the accuracy of the proposed method reaches 99.04\%, 95.56\%, respectively, which demonstrates that the proposed method could effectively protect data privacy while maintaining most of the performance of deep learning models.. \end{itemize}

-The rest of this paper is organized as follows: Section 2 discusses related work; Section 3 presents the background of deep learning and \textit{QK}-hidden algorithm; the proposed method NegDL is presented in Section 4; Section 5 shows the experimental results on both the accuracy and security of NegDL; and Section 6 concludes this work.
+The rest of this paper is organized as follows: Section 2 discusses related work; Section 3 presents the background of \textit{QK}-hidden algorithm; the proposed NegDL is presented in 4; Section 5 shows the experimental results on both the accuracy and security of NegDL; and Section 6 concludes this work.